Alliant Visa® Platinum Rewards Credit Card

 A good low APR, flat-rate credit card from a top-rated credit union.

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 For members of Alliant Credit Union looking to expand their finances, the Alliant Visa Platinum Rewards Credit Card is a good way to reach that goal.
 With no annual fee, a solid rewards rate and low APR, this is a well-rounded, flat-rate card.
 However, the benefits and welcome offer are on the slimmer side.

-The Alliant Visa® Platinum Rewards Credit Card combines the low interest rates of a credit union with the gains of a rewards credit card.
-With low-interest introductory offers and points that you can exchange for one cent each, there are a lot of upsides that come with this card—from everyday spending to paying off big purchases at a lower interest rate.
+The Alliant Visa® Platinum Rewards Credit Card combines the low interest rates of a credit union with the perks of a rewards credit card.
+With low-interest introductory offers and points that you can exchange for one cent each, there are a lot of upsides that come with this card—including benefits from everyday spending to paying off big purchases at a lower interest rate.